You can access thousands of papers via these links and many have the science summarized into short articles.

 If the converter is a plug-and-play kind, the software in the converter should have drivers that are recognised and just "plug-and-play" but it will take a little time to do its thing.
 Give it time.
 If it doesn't work it may need to upgrade the drivers. is connected to the Internet you may have to load the drivers of the device.

-8. Finally, turn off your router, then turn it on again to reboot itself.
+8. Finally, turn off your router, then turn it on again to get it to reboot itself.

 Windows should privilege the ethernet over WiFi.